 We accept submissions on an ongoing basis.
 Please upload your files and information using the form linked in the green area below.
-We’ll review it within approximately 30 days of submission.
+We’ll review it within approximately 4 weeks.
 If we determine that your work is a fitting contribution for a particular issue, we’ll provide you with editorial feedback and requests for revisions, if necessary.

 By submitting, you guarantee you hold the rights to the work, and, upon acceptance, you grant Ofrenda Magazine the rights to publish the submitted work, along with your bio and headshot, in digital and print forms.

 You'll receive a detailed agreement prior to publication.
 For original written work, we request first serial and digital publication rights (the exclusive right to be the first to publish the work), along with the non-exclusive right to publish the work in reprint editions, collections of articles, adaptations, and anthologies, whether in print or digital format.
 We also request the right to include excerpts in print and digital promotional materials, including digital downloads.
 You retain the copyright to the work.